-Glycolic acid’s ability to both exfoliate and hydrate the skin means it performs a multitude of functions, which is why in this article we’ll talk about what glycolic acid is, the benefits of glycolic acid, and how to use glycolic acid.
+In this article, we’ll talk about what glycolic acid is, the benefits of glycolic acid, and how to use glycolic acid.

 What is Glycolic Acid?

 Known primarily as an exfoliant, glycolic acid is part of the AHA (or alpha-hydroxy) group of acids.
-Found naturally in sugarcane, glycolic acid for skin is a gentle, but highly effective exfoliant that helps break the bonds that hold the skin together, letting new, healthy skin shine through (and as you probably know if you’re into skin care, exfoliation = glowing, radiant skin!).
+Found naturally in sugarcane, glycolic acid for skin is a gentle, but highly effective exfoliant that helps break the bonds that hold the skin together, letting new, healthy skin shine through.
 Glycolic acid is also a humectant, which means it helps draw the moisture that’s already found naturally in skin to the top layer, helping it stay hydrated.
-Talk about multi-tasking!

 Benefits of Glycolic Acid

 It exfoliates skin and provides a fresh and revitalized appearance.
-Glycolic acid’s small molecular structure also allows it to penetrate skin easily which is part of what makes it so effective as an exfoliator.
-It will help to smooth your skin by removing dead skin cells, and revealing new skin underneath.
+Glycolic acid’s small molecular structure also allows it to penetrate skin easily, which is part of what makes it so effective as an exfoliator.
+It will help to smooth your skin by removing dead skin cells, revealing new skin underneath.
 It will also help to rid the skin of dirt and oil that can clog your pores.
-This will lead to a more even skin tone and firmer skin.

 It helps hydrate skin.
 In its role as humectant, glycolic acid helps draw moisture from the deeper levels of the skin up to the top layers.
 This will also help it to plump the skin, and visibly reduce the look of fine lines and wrinkles.